 Things got better, but it wasn’t until a fitful night of feeling unsatisfied and realizing my poor husband would never meet all of my needs – only God could – that things really began to change.
 I released my husband from the ball and chain of trying to make me happy and I realized my dependence on God.

 We brought God into our marriage bed, started praying together and reading the Bible together.
 We learned about God’s design for sex and stepped into it.
 Sometimes we go on a journey to see what we can discover about each other – physically, emotionally, spiritually.
-Sometimes we become one because we need to get on the same page, or communicate something that we cannot communicate with words.
-Sometimes we reach to comfort or restore each other because we know they are hurting.
+Other times we become one because we need to get on the same page, or communicate something that we cannot communicate with words.
+We reach to comfort or restore each other because we know they are hurting.
 Sometimes we just enjoy the pleasure that God has blessed our bodies with.
 When we have sex we are 100% present – mind, body and soul – and we experience a freedom with each other that I never dreamed possible.

 Proverbs 5:19 – She is a loving deer, a graceful doe.
 Let her breasts satisfy you always.
 May you ALWAYS be captivated by her love.